purplacid/F25-NuclearICTeam7/Route_Optimization_Subproblem/README.md

   ]
 }
 ```
-A list of nuclear sites and their coordinates has been provided.
 Ensure that this new file is also in your project folder.

 From here, we can open our folder in VS code and create a new file for our main code.
 We need to import some libraries.